datanucleus/docs-datanucleus/src/site/markdown/documentation/development/tests.md

 in the best interests of you the user.
 The basic minimum should be publish the official JPA API jars, and get a public open source TCK.
 Once those are in place then we can talk

+As a measure of how well DataNucleus is compliant with the JPA TCK, in addition to our own tests, it is also tested as part of the tests written for the [Blaze Persistence Framework](https://travis-ci.org/Blazebit/blaze-persistence) and passes their tests as well as the likes of Hibernate, and better than EclipseLink, and bear in mind that their tests incorporate no just standard JPA behaviour but also items that have been requested for inclusion in later releases of JPA.

 ## Databases Notes